-There are four ongoing exhibits at Golden History Center.
+There are four ongoing exhibits at the History Museum.
 Admission is just $5.
 Seniors, teachers, and students with ID are $3.
 Kids 6 and under are free.
 The fee is always waived for members, so join us today!

 Epic Events walks you through over three dozen moments that shaped Golden’s past.
 Those times range from big to small, happy to sad.
 Some are memorable and some are best forgotten.
 Step inside this exhibit and feel what it’s like to live through 150 years in Golden.
 Now on view.

 What is innovation?
 How does it happen, and why here in Golden?
 Made in Golden highlights our strong innovation tradition, beginning with the introduction of the world’s first seamless two-piece aluminum can in 1959.
 Discover the inventive stories behind Spyderco knives, CoorsTek body armor, Mountainsmith backpacks, and more.
 Our do-it-yourself laser-engraving station from Epilog Laser is sure to fascinate.
 On view through Dec.
 4, 2017.